tomit4/CityStats/frontend/README.md

         node/express, and python) that will show basic usage in a backend api.

 **NOTES**:

-On reading some of the React Docs, we have determined that we'll need to use useState, useEffect, useMemo, and useDeferredValue hooks to grab what we need from the backend citystats API and render it appropriately.
+-   On reading some of the React Docs, we have determined that we'll need to use useState, useEffect, useMemo, and useDeferredValue hooks to grab what we need from the backend citystats API and render it appropriately.
+-   On watching [Web Dev Simplified's tutorial](https://www.youtube.com/watch?v=UUga4-z7b6s&pp=ygUsd2ViIGRldiBzaW1wbGlmaWVkIHJlYWN0IGRpcmVjdG9yeSBzdHJ1Y3R1cmU%3D) on organizing a React project's directory, structure, I have added certain directories into the src directory that have yet to be utilized (see his intermediate and advanced dir structure to get a grasp on how best to organize your project here).

 **RESOURCES**